AgileVentures/av-static-website/source/blog_articles/2018-01-08-av-ecosystem-review-tight-corner.html.markdown

 ![](https://dl.dropbox.com/s/rkw7tt19t85jtqu/Screenshot%202018-01-08%2009.54.07.png?dl=0)

 But now I can't insert any records.
 Seems like we lost all the auto-value settings on all the table IDs somewhere last week.
 I'd better send this revised version off to the client, before they start testing the buggy one I sent on Friday.

+> Hope you had a good weekend and apologies again for the deadline slippage.

+> We've just been working on the system and if you do run any more tests I'd encourage you to work against this version (rather than the one sent on Friday):

+LINK TO BETA VERSION 2

+> This one has the the UK and USA at the top of the countries list, and another insert bug fixed (or rather refixed).

+> Given that we'll behind schedule we'll try and give you daily updates this week.
+However - please don't feel obliged to test things daily.
+We just want to make sure that when you do get a chance to test that you're working against the latest and greatest.

+> Again, we plan to have all your items of feedback addressed by Friday.

+> Best, Sam